gabtremblay/octopus_software_dfu/README.md

   * [Using the script](#using-the-script)

 ## Prerequisites
-- You should already be able to compile klipper on your raspberry pi and use "make flash FLASH_DEVICE=..." to flash your octopus via USB in DFU.
+- You should already be able to compile klipper on your raspberry pi and use "make flash FLASH_DEVICE=..." to flash your octopus via USB while the device is in DFU mode.

 ## Required parts
 - 3x wires